Forms & Policies

 Students taking LIS 500 or 601 must complete an Independent Study form.
 Please note, there are separate forms for master's and doctoral degree candidates.
 Doctoral candidates wishing to take an Independent Study should also download the document, "Independent Study Information for Doctoral Candidates."

-- Independent Study Form (Master's candidates)
+- Independent Study Form (Master's candidates - MS students only)

 - Independent Study Form (Doctoral candidates)